semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 #### Permissions for GitHub

+This section explains Semgrep App permissions that are requested in two different events:

+* When first logging into Semgrep App through GitHub.
+* When first integrating, onboarding, or adding new repositories from GitHub to Semgrep App.
+To onboard new repositories you will be prompted to install the GitHub integration app called [`semgrep-app`](https://github.com/apps/semgrep-app).

+##### Permissions when logging in through GitHub

-This section explains Semgrep App permissions.
-Semgrep App requests the following permissions when you log in through GitHub:
+Semgrep App requests the following standard permissions set by GitHub when you first log in.
+However, not all permissions are used by Semgrep App.
+Read the following list to see how Semgrep App uses permissions when logging in:

 <dl>
     <dt>Verify your GitHub identity</dt>
     <dd>Enables Semgrep App to read your GitHub profile data, such as your username.</dd>
     <dt>Know which resources you can access</dt>
-    <dd>Enables Semgrep App to display private repositories you can scan.</dd>
+    <dd>Semgrep does not use or access any resources when first logging in.
+However, you can choose to share resources at a later point in order to add repositories into Semgrep App.</dd>
     <dt>Act on your behalf</dt>
     <dd>Enables Semgrep App to perform certain tasks <strong>only on resources that you choose to share with Semgrep App</strong>.
 By default, when you log into Semgrep App for the very first time, no resources are shared.
+Semgrep App never uses this permission and never performs any actions on your behalf.
 See <a href ="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/authorizing-github-apps">When does a GitHub App act on your behalf?</a></dd>
 </dl>

+##### Permissions when integrating your repositories into Semgrep App

 The GitHub integration app is called `semgrep-app`.
 This app is used to integrate Semgrep into user-selected GitHub repositories.
 It requires the following permissions: